georgia-tech-db/evadb/README.md

     table_name="news_videos"
 ).df()

-# Define a function that wraps around a speech-to-text (Whisper) model
+# Define a function that wraps around your deep learning model
+# Here, this function wraps around an off-the-shelf speech-to-text (Whisper) model
 # Such functions are known as user-defined functions or UDFs
 # So, we are creating a Whisper UDF here
 # After creating the UDF, we can use the function in any query